4.4 – Transportation, Sustainability and Decarbonization

 a.
 The concept of sustainability

 The capacity of the global economy to accommodate enduring demographic, economic, and resource consumption growth remains an enduring issue that regularly raises concerns.
 Population growth and increased living standards allow individuals access to an extensive array of goods and services.
 Since the 1970s, many statements and declarations have been made asserting that the world would be unable to sustain such growth without a possible socioeconomic and environmental breakdown.
 This perspective takes its roots in Malthusianism, which considers the relationships between population and resources as finite.
 While this perspective has been demonstrated to be inaccurate, since resource availability and the quality of life steadily increased, there are recurring concerns that a threshold could be reached at some point, leading to a breakdown.
 However, there is limited evidence about what this threshold is and which environmental and economic conditions would be conducive.
-A narrative of urgency and impending doom has also emerged, mainly used as a psychological tool to influence public opinion.
+A narrative of urgency and impending doom has also emerged, mainly used as a psychological tool to influence public opinion and divert resources.
 Some aspects of environmentalism have taken a religious overtone.

 Initial environmental actions were related to national regulations over air quality, water protection, waste management, and hazardous materials.
 These national concerns, particularly in developed economies, were extrapolated as transnational issues encompassing the world.
 The process began with the United Nations Conference on the Human Environment in 1972, identifying key environmental principles such as natural resources conservation, wildlife protection, and pollution control.
 It culminated in 1987 with the publication of the Brundtland Report, where the term sustainable development was first formally defined and became mainstream.
 The concept was further expanded with the United Nations Conference on Environment and Development in 1992, particularly with the setting of Agenda 21, a non-binding action plan for sustainability principles.
 After a series of iterations, in 2015, the United Nations General Assembly issued a resolution labeled Agenda 2030, which defined 17 sustainable development goals.